nitya123-github/Concrete-strength/README.md

   4)MODELLING AND EVALUATION:

 ML Algorithms used:
-Linear regression
+Linear regression,
-Lasso regression
+Lasso regression,
-Ridge regression
+Ridge regression,
-Decision Trees
+Decision Trees,
-Random Forests
+Random Forests,
 ANN model

 Metric - Since the target variable is a continuous variable, regression evaluation metric RMSE (Root Mean Squared Error) and R2 Score (Coefficient of Determination) have been used.
 And a recommendation system is developed as which algorithm is best choice for predicting accurate concrete strength